sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/changelist374.rst

   when vertical alignment is set to bottom or center.
 - Studio RGB (narrow, limited) range will now be recognized (through _ColorRange=1) and utilized in conversions from RGB, such as in GreyScale, ConvertToY, ConvertToYUVxxx
+- #392 "break" and "continue" in for-next and while loops

 Build environment, Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Bugfixes
 ~~~~~~~~
+- Fix "SetLogParams" defaults - mentioned in #391
 - Fix corrupt Turn functions when a planar RGB turn would be followed by a YUV Turn.
   Regression since TurnXXXX supports planar RGB (2016.08.23; probably since r2081 commit dba954e2de0c9c6218d17fc5c4974f4c28b627c3)
 - Fix #386: Interleave to call plugin destructor like StackXXXX (memory leak in case if script errors)